 The Statement of Responsibilities (SoR) is a single document that every Senior Manager must have which clearly sets out their role and responsibilities.
 It is the same in substance as a Scope of Responsibilities document, which some insurers were required to submit under the revised APR and PRA’s SIMR.
 Insurers are required to submit SoRs with an application for approval of a new Senior Manager and must keep these up to date and re-submit them whenever there is a significant change in responsibilities.

-10. Do firms need to appoint someone to each Senior Management Function?
+10. Do firms need to appoint someone to each SMF?